SomenMistri/intro_to_scRNA-seq/README.md

 Please note that, for this course, we will focus on human scRNA-seq datasets only.

-## Research question and Study design
+## Research question and study design
 Please go to the PowerPoint [slide](https://github.com/SomenMistri/intro_to_scRNA-seq/blob/main/Slides/Study_design.pptx) to discuss the background and specific research question(s).

 In order to decipher the role of WNT signaling in the tumor microenvironment (TME)of Pancreatic ductal adenocarcinoma (PDAC), this research group performed scRNA-Seq of pancreatic tumor cells and PBMCs originating from  human and mouse sources.